 Additional CityEngine resources are available online that are not included in the PDF document.
 If you are new to CityEngine, see Introduction to CityEngine and the CityEngine tour to start.
-Ensure that you are viewing the web help.

 You can also connect to the CityEngine community for questions, ideas, and blogs from users and experts.